In crisis? Adults and children can call COPES 24/7 at

 COPES, saving lives everyday.

-F&CS is dedicated to suicide prevention and is part of the Zero Suicide initiative by embedding evidence-based practices focused on patient safety and offering hope and recovery for people at risk for suicide.
+FCS is dedicated to suicide prevention and is part of the Zero Suicide initiative by embedding evidence-based practices focused on patient safety and offering hope and recovery for people at risk for suicide.